-As an alternative to the Veterinary Surgeons Investigating Committee, it is proposed the board be empowered to deal with cases of professional misconduct directly, or to refer them to a subcommittee of the board.
-The aim of this new scheme is to give the board greater control and flexibility in dealing with complaints.
-When a member of the public is aggrieved by the treatment of their animal by a current or former veterinary practitioner in terms of professional conduct, they will be able to complain in writing to the board.
-Although the board will have the same powers as the current investigating committee, it will also be able to impose a fine of up to \$5,000 on a veterinary practitioner whom it finds guilty of professional misconduct.
+As an alternative to the Veterinary Surgeons Investigating Committee it is proposed the board be empowered to deal with cases of professional misconduct directly, or to refer them to a sub-committee of the board.
+The aim of this new scheme is to give the Board greater control and flexibility in dealing with complaints.

+Where a member of the public is aggrieved by the treatment of their animal by a current or former veterinary practitioner in terms of their professional conduct, they will be able to complain in writing to the board.
+Although the Board will have the same powers as the current Investigating Committee it will also be able to impose a fine of up to \$5,000 on a veterinary practitioner who it finds guilty of professional misconduct.

 Veterinary practitioners may, in turn, appeal to the Administrative Decisions Tribunal.
-As at 30 June 2003, only two complaints were awaiting determination by the tribunal.
+As at 30 June 2003 only 2 complaints were awaiting determination by the Tribunal.